Python SDK

 TimeOfFlightRange

-range: float # Time of flight range
+range: float # Time-of-flight range

 Encoders#

-method to obtain them and the message obtained will be of type WheelEncoderTicks
+method, where the message obtained will be of type WheelEncoderTicks

 :